loki315zx/mojs/app/tutorial-articles/Path easing : Property curves.md

 Figure1: Common bounce easing graph

 But what if we eventually want to change the weight of our object so it will have much wider bouncing amplitude range?
 That’s the point where the ` Path easing ` became irreplaceable.
 Lets jump to vector graphics editor with this common graph as a bootstrap.
-Any vector editor will do I prefer using ` Sketch ` lately, but any that can produce ` SVG ` path works.
+Any vector editor will do, I prefer using ` Sketch ` lately, but any that can produce ` SVG ` path works.
 There is ` .svg file ` I've made for you.
 We will amplify the bouncing curves a bit, to add our motion the fill of much more lighter object( or much more bouncy one made of rubber instead of wood for instance).
 Thats what [I have](#):

 ![Screen Shot 2015-06-11 at 11.38.35](/Users/mac/Desktop/Screen Shot 2015-06-11 at 11.38.35.png)

-Now we will copy the ` SVG path commands ` to our code, generating the custom easing function from it (bouncyEasing in the code below):
+Now we will copy the ` SVG path commands ` to our code, generating the custom easing function from it with ` mojs.easing.path ` function (bouncyEasing in the code below):

 ``` javascript
 var square = document.querySelector('#js-square'),